nystudio107/craft-retour/README.md

 As you can see, avoiding the use of `.htaccess` completely is best if at all possible, and especially avoid it for `RewriteRule` directives, such as 404 rewrites.

+You can read more in the [Stop using .htaccess files!
+No, really.](https://nystudio107.com/blog/stop-using-htaccess-files-no-really) article.

 ## Configuring Retour

 ### Static Redirects